ShreejithSG/birdclef-bioacoustic-classification/README.md

 This repository contains the core codebase developed for the BirdCLEF 2025 challenge, featuring a **novel per-species binary classification framework** for bioacoustic bird detection.
 The approach deviates from conventional multi-class CNN pipelines by building **dedicated binary classifiers for each species**, making it highly interpretable, modular, and scalable across hundreds of classes.

+📢 Conference Publication & Presentation
-The final methodology was submitted as a **working notes paper to CLEF 2025** and is currently under review.
+Our final methodology was submitted as a working notes paper to CLEF 2025 has been accepted.
+CLEF 2025 (Conference and Labs of the Evaluation Forum) will take place 9–12 September 2025 in Madrid, Spain, hosted by UNED.
+The working notes, along with the lab overview, will be published in the CEUR Workshop Proceedings (CEUR‑WS) series

 > 🧪 This project was developed as part of **DSC 291: Machine Learning Competitions** at UC San Diego, under the guidance of Prof. Berk Ustun.